cse110-w21-group1/cse110-w21-group1/admin/meetings/051621-sprintretro.md

 - Framework and interaction not ready yet
 - Requested a pull request to main for the notes page and will accept once sent

-Fyrebase
+Firebase
-- Attached the fyrebase to the project
+- Attached the firebase to the project
 - Actual implementation Elias is waiting for the notes and calendar implementation

 Navigation Bar STyling